ApacheThunder/ExpandTheGungeon/Readme.md

 * TheTurtleMelon for name idea of mod and for custom room designs used on normal floors.
 * Retrash for the Baby Good Hammer item sprite.
 * Charcola for the Table Tech Assassin sprite design.
 * Neighborino for help making sprites for the Cronenberg monsters that Cronenberg Bullets transform enemies into.
+He has also provided room designs for the Gungeon Proper.